freedomzx/KoroneBot/README.md

 ### POKEDEX COMMANDS

+## !pokeability

+Gives the information for an ability.

+Order: Send "!pokesprite <ability name>", get response.

 ## !pokedex

 Gives the general pokedex info for a pokemon: name, sprite, typing, abilities, and description.

 Order:  Send "!pokedex <pokemon name>

+## !pokeitem

+Gives the information for an item.

+Order:  Send "!pokeitem <item name>", get response.

 ## !pokesprite

 Gives the sprite for a pokemon, front, back, shiny, or normal colored.

 Order: Send "!pokesprite <pokemon name> <front or back> <shiny or default>", get picture.

-## !pokeability

-Gives the information for an ability.

-Order: Send "!pokesprite <ability name>".
-If it is a multi-word ability, please use quotations.  "!pokesprite "<ability name>"

 THANK YOU FOR THE TEAM AT https://pokeapi.co/ FOR POWERING THE POKEDEX!